 General Safety Tips and Standards

-- Employee training: When employees know what to do, fewer incidents occur.
-Adequate training is needed for employees to know and understand these procedures.
-Do not assume previous work experience means a worker has been trained.
-New drivers are required to take a road test and a probationary period of 30 days.
-Also, teach onboarding and refresher tow truck safety training courses using accredited programs.
+Appropriate training is needed for employees to know and understand correct procedures.
+Do not assume previous work experience means a worker has been trained on the latest OSHA standards.
+New drivers are required to take a road test and are subject to a 30-day probationary period.
+Also, teach onboarding and refresher tow truck safety training courses to encourage retention.

-- Equipment: It’s no secret preventive maintenance is better than reactive maintenance.
-It saves on repair costs and can stop deadly accidents.
-You should inspect your truck and the towing equipment often, and perform regular maintenance.
+Preventive maintenance is better than reactive maintenance.
+It saves on repair costs and can prevent deadly accidents from happening in the first place.
+You should inspect your truck and the towing equipment often and perform regular maintenance.
 Never attempt to tow a vehicle that weighs more than your towing equipment is rated for.

 Recommended Preparations for Tow Truck Drivers